HardeepSinghAu/pink-sunrise-dentistry-documentation/README.md

 | **5** | 14/10/2022 to 20/11/2022 | z | |
 | **6** | 21/10/2022 to 23/11/2022 | z | Project due to be completed in full by the 23rd of November |

+### **Discord**
+As we have collaborated over the course, we are already familiar with each others working style and dedication to the project.
+As we already use discord as a primary mean of communication with one another we decided to continue using discord to discuss and work on the project.
+We used Discord to communicate with each other regularly throughout the day.
+Here we discussed the tasks we were working on as well as ask one another queries and clarifications to ensure we were on the same page.

+We decided that instead of delegating tasks to one another we would volunteer for tasks that we felt confident in being able to complete successfully.
+Leith took on the mammoth and key task of getting the rails backend up and running as well as organising the ERD.
+He felt confident in the former task as he had already put this into practice recently.
+He also felt it was important for him to map out the ERD so that he had a good understanding of the tables he needed to create for the backend.
+The tables we would use and relationships between them, were discussed at length between us before Leith used [Lucid Chart](https://www.lucidchart.com/pages/) to create an ERD.

+I (Hardeep) decided to make a dent in the documentation as the client had requested this at an earlier date and having a good understanding of markdown and the requirments for the document I decided to intilly focus on that(current document).
+As I had recently taken part in a hackthon using React and enjoyed creating components I also decided to intialise a repo connected to a directory with the framework for the front-end.

+#AS THE WEEKS GO ON WE SHOULD DISCUSS MORE TASKS WE COMPLETED AND WHY EACH TEAM MEMBER TOOK THAT TASK....because reasons
 ### **Wireframes for multiple standard screen sizes**

 (We can probably remove this heading and the one below as we have a seperate folder for these.)

 ### **Screenshots of Trello Board**